CarlesRojas/onepace/README.md

 ### TODO

--   [ ] Pass initial cookies to Stats
+-   [ ] Show next arc and next episode to watch
 -   [ ] Mark previous episodes as watched